 I came to Triathlon in 2016 and complete my first middle distance in 2017, joining Ox Tri shortly after.
 Training with the club is good fun and has certainly increased the range of training I do and made it far more enjoyable.
 Any questions email me email@example.com and I’ll be happy to answer.

 I thought I was an ultra-runner, who swam and biked for ‘recovery’ and ‘strength’.
 I entered my first sprint triathlon in May 2019 – and didn’t come last (which was surprising as I did nearly drown in the swim!).
-Deciding that all three sports consecutively was both challenging and enjoyable, I joined Oxford Tri shortly after and have really benefited from the coaching and encouragement the club offers, and am looking forward to welcoming new members as the Membership Secretary this year.
-From July 2020, I also hold the role of Club COVID Officer responsible for all COVID-19 matters for the club and will be responsible for liaising with key stakeholders and other organisations in relation to the club’s response to COVID-19.
+Deciding that all three sports consecutively was both challenging and enjoyable, I joined Oxford Tri shortly after and have really benefited from the coaching and encouragement the club offers.
+After being the Membership Secretary (2019-2021), I’m pleased to continue on the committee this year as the Covid Officer .
+Since July 2020, BTF introduced the role of Club COVID Officer responsible for all COVID-19 matters for the club and responsible for liaising with key stakeholders and other organisations in relation to the club’s response to COVID-19.

 Having enjoyed swimming, cycling and running as casual hobbies for a number of years, I finally decided to mash them all together by taking part in Blenheim Triathlon in June 2019.
 A month later I joined OxfordTri, a club which quite literally changed my life.
 The club not only brought structure, training and goal-setting to my hobby, but it has also thrown me into a diverse network of wonderful club members, many of whom I now call friends.